khartinger/mqtt4home/source_RasPi/m4hSms/README.md

 The connection via a USB-Serial-Adapter is more expensive (because of the costs for the adapter), but easier.

 ![Module SIM808 with USB-Serial-Adapter](./images/210825_SIM808_480b.png "Module SIM808 with USB-Serial-Adapter")
 _Fig.
-2: USB-Serial-Adapter SH-U09C, module SIM808 and GSM antenna (from left to right)_
+4: USB-Serial-Adapter SH-U09C, module SIM808 and GSM antenna (from left to right)_

 The jumper on the USB-Serial-Adapter must be set to 5V, because the supply voltage of the SIM module must be between 5 and 18V.
 (3.3V is too low).

 When connecting the SIM module to the USB-Serial-Adapter or RasPi, make sure that the pins TxD are connected to RxD and RxD to TxD ("cross out" the data lines).

 ![USB-SIM-connection](./images/m4hSms_connect.png "USB-SIM-connection")
 _Fig.
-3: Connection between USB-Serial-Adapter and SIM-Module_
+5: Connection between USB-Serial-Adapter and SIM-Module_

 __Do not forget__: A SIM card is required to send and receive SMS, although a prepaid card is sufficient for many applications, where no fixed costs are incurred.
 The SIM card is inserted into the SIM module (see Fig. 1, bottom left of the module).

 <a name="a40"></a>[Top of page](#up)

 # How to determine on which port the SIM module is connected?
+## Program to "find modem"
 If several USB devices are connected to the RasPi, it is not always clear to which logical port (`/dev/ttyS0`, `/dev/ttyACM0`, `/dev/ttyUSB0`, `/dev/ttyUSB1` etc.) the SIM module is connected.
 This can be done with the help of the program [` m4hFindSimModule`](https://github.com/khartinger/mqtt4home/tree/main/source_RasPi/m4hFindSimModule) to determine this: